jjjiia/youarehere/README.md

 you are here is a project from the social computing group active from 2014 to 2015

-we are no longer updating and mainting the project site and maps.
+we are no longer updating and maintaining the project site and maps.
 This is a list of the map code repos for each of the project's maps.
 I will be uploading and organizing the maps here over the next weeks.